alsrbok/Accelerator_Templete/README.md

 Detailed structure can be varied with the targeting accelerator.

-Following structure is for the spatial accelerator.
+Following structure is for the programmable/flexible accelerator.

 ![image](https://user-images.githubusercontent.com/43400865/188393720-401bcc15-d528-4ada-a17b-8b7d97ab3992.png)